Vegan wine – Why not all wine is vegan

 What can't be vegan about wine?

 The so-called clarification (also called fining) refers to the process that makes cloudy wine clear.
-In order for the wine to look as beautiful as we know it, egg whites are typically used for clarification.
-This binds the proteins contained in the turbidity.
-After successful clarification, the proteins settle to the bottom and the clear wine is peeled off from above.
+To make the wine look as beautiful as we know it, typically egg white is used for clarification.
+This binds the proteins contained in the turbidity substances.

 Why are animal clarifiers not labeled?